adhikars11/probability-tfp/notes.md

 **Next steps**

-- Solve the set-up similar to Shisham's but with shock-no shock formulation.
+- MatiL Solve the set-up similar to Shisham's but with shock-no shock formulation see eq.
+29 here [https://acarvajal.weebly.com/uploads/9/9/5/8/99589200/csext_jme.pdf].